 We know you’re just looking out for your friend when her penne comes out while she’s powdering her nose.
 But if you send the dish back to the kitchen to sit under a heat lamp, you’re backing up the flow of the whole kitchen.
 It’ll still be tasty if it sits for two minutes, we promise.

-Expecting a Birthday Dessert Without Ordering It
+4. Expecting A Birthday Dessert Without Ordering It

 It never hurts to mention a birthday when you make a reservation, but don’t automatically expect a piece of cake with a candle unless you’ve specifically requested it.
 Your server isn’t a mind reader, and she might assume you’re having dessert elsewhere if you don’t speak up.

 Congrats on your fifth wedding anniversary—but chances are you’re not the only one in the restaurant celebrating something special.
-Don’t except your server to pop the Champagne unless you’ve cleared it in advance.
+Don’t expect your server to pop the Champagne unless you’ve cleared it in advance.
 (And don’t expect it to be taken off the bill, either.)